ColinH/mini-coro-plus/README.md

 | Finish | Inside | Return from `F()` | Outside | `coro.resume()` returns |
 | Throw | Inside | `F()` throws `E` | Outside | `coro.resume()` throws `E` |

+Remember that creating a coroutine does *not* yet call `F`.
-A coroutine can be resumed multiple times, until it finishes or throws.
+A coroutine can be resumed multiple times, until it finishes by returning from or throwing an exception within `F`.

 ## Multithreading